Tatiana Calderón: Early and personal life

+Racing career

 Karting (2002–2008)

-Calderón was four years old when she had her first experience of driving in the streets of Bogotá sitting on her father's lap and holding the steering wheel of the family car.
+When Calderón was four years old, she first drove around Bogotá's streets while perched on her father's lap and holding the steering wheel of the family vehicle.
 She was introduced to racing by her sister, and aged nine began driving go-karts visiting a rental race track north of Bogotá in the city's 170th street close to the family home with Paula and some of her friends.
-The two siblings went to the track every night after school and during the weekends.
+The two siblings went to the track every night after school and on weekends.
 Around the age of ten Calderón began seriously considering a possible motor racing career.
-She persuaded her father greatly to purchase a green go-kart and a 50cc motorcycle for use on a personal basis on her family's farm and he educated her on racing's mechanical aspects.
+She persuaded her father greatly to purchase a green go-kart and a 50cc motorcycle for personal use on her family's farm, and he taught her about the mechanics of racing.
 Calderón's mother tried to sway her away from racing because she believed it was too dangerous, though she later supported her daughter's career choice on the condition she maintained good grades in school.
 Calderón was inspired by Juan Pablo Montoya's achievements and Ayrton Senna, a three-time Formula One World Champion.

-As she began winning races, Calderón was regularly rammed by her male rivals, forcing her to retaliate in response to demonstrate that she was undeterred by them.
-In the 2005 season, she won the EasyKart National Championship, making her the first woman to win a Colombian national karting title.
-The following year, she was runner-up in the EasyKart National Championship, took third in the Stars of Karting Este Division and was the Rotax Junior Division champion of the Colombian Kart Championship.
-Calderón drove her first racing car at the age of fourteen, sharing a Kia Picanto with her sister Paula.
-Around this time, the owners of her local go-kart track later allowed her to drive a professional four-stroke go-kart after she began winning races.
+Calderón was frequently rammed by her male competitors as she started to win races, so she had to respond to show that she was unfazed.
+She became the first female Colombian national karting champion in 2005 when she won the EasyKart National Championship.
+She was third in the Stars of Karting Este Division, won the Rotax Junior Division of the Colombian Kart Championship and was runner-up in the EasyKart National Championship the following year.
+Calderón drove her first racing car aged 14, sharing a Kia Picanto with her sister.
+Around this time, the owners of her local go-kart track later let her drive a professional four-stroke go-kart after she began winning races.
 In 2008, she became the first woman to win the Snap-On-Stars of Karting Divisional Championship-JICA Eastern Championship and the IAME International Challenge series.
 The former achievement made Calderón the first woman champion of a national American karting series.